top of page

 What do I think is going on.

-The gun goes, everyone takes off like cats in fire, one drops dead shortly thereafter.
+The gun goes: everyone takes off like cats in fire: one drops dead shortly into the race.
 What happened?
+There could be several contributors:

-• Blood is like gravy: when it is cold it is sticky, when it is warm, it flows freely.
+• Blood is like gravy: when it's cold it is sticky; when it's warm, it flows freely.

 • Blood vessels constrict when cold and they dilate when warm.

-• There is a sudden and massive increase in lactate.
-The buildup of lactate from maximal effort peaks between 5-10 minutes after the maximal effort of the fast start.
-If levels of lactate become too high this can become disabling.
+• There's a sudden and massive increase in lactate.
+The buildup of lactate from maximal effort peaks between 5–10 minutes after the maximal effort of the fast start.
+If levels of lactate become too high, this can become disabling.
 Muscles fail.
-The heart is a muscle and it can fail as well.
+The heart is a muscle, and it can fail as well.
 The sudden and massive increase in effort within the heart muscle itself may mean the localised buildup of lactate may be faster and greater than what may be measured in the blood.

 • Sudden and violent cardiovascular effort may displace blood vessel debris, such as blood clots and plaque.
-This debris may then lodge in a narrowed blood vessel such as a coronary artery triggering blood clotting and a consequent heart attack.
-Stress and sitting still for long periods such as when flying or driving to an event may increase the risk of blood clots that may lead to deep vein thrombosis (DVT).
+This debris may then lodge in a narrowed blood vessel, such as a coronary artery, triggering blood clotting and a resulting heart attack.
+Stress and sitting still for long periods, such as when flying or driving to an event may increase the risk of blood clots that may lead to deep vein thrombosis (DVT).

 A special note about caffeine and similar drugs